projecthorus/radiosonde_auto_rx/auto_rx/test/README.md

 Notes:
  * I suspect the variance measurement for the m10 sample is off.
-Its performing suspiciously better than the other sondes.
+It's performing suspiciously better than the other sondes.

 ## test_demod.py
-This script run the generated samples above through different demodulation chains.
+This script runs the generated samples above through different demodulation chains.

-Check the processing_type dict in the script for the differnet demodulation options.
+Check the processing_type dict in the script for the different demodulation options.

 Example:
 ```